bkrigeris/logstash/README.md

 # Project Name: Lightweight Log Collector

-## Objective of ths project
+## Objective of this project

 This object of this project is to have a lightweight, easy to install and deploy syslog or any other type of log collector.
 The core installation behind this container is Logstash, a part of Elastic Stack.

 ## Target audience for this project

-While this container is not designed for enterprise usage, it can be spun up quickly and easily to stand up a log collecor to help a network engineer or system administrator capture logs and send them to a remote system.
+While this container is not designed for enterprise usage, it can be spun up quickly and easily to stand up a log collector to help a network engineer or system administrator capture logs and send them to a remote system.
 This is especially helpful when troubleshooting Cisco IOS devices that don't retain logs on reboot or have a small syslog buffers.

 ## Prerequisites